NVIDIA-AI-IOT/nanosam/README.md

 *Why NanoSAM?*

-While other lightweight SAM architectures, like MobileSAM, exist, we find that after TensorRT optimization, these models are still bottlenecked by the image encoder and achieve sub-realtime framerates.
+While other lightweight SAM architectures exist, like MobileSAM, we find that after TensorRT optimization, these models are still bottlenecked by the image encoder and achieve sub-realtime framerates.
 NanoSAM is trained by distilling the MobileSAM image encoder into an architecture that runs an order of magnitude faster on NVIDIA Jetson with little loss in accuracy.
 This enables real-time inference and unlocks new applications like turning pre-trained detectors into instance segmentors or performing segmentation based tracking.